Elli (given name)

 Elli is a feminine given name, often a diminutive or a variant of names beginning with El such as Eleanor, Elena, Elizabeth, Ella, Ellen or Ellie.
 It is also a modern Greek version of the name Helle.
 Elli is also the personification of old age in Norse mythology.
-It is also used in use as an Icelandic masculine name of varying origins.
-Saint Elli was a sixth century Welsh saint who is venerated by the Roman Catholic Church.
+It is also in use as an Icelandic masculine name of varying origins.
+Saint Elli was a sixth-century Welsh saint who is venerated by the Roman Catholic Church.